philass/onnxstein/README.md

 # onnxstein
-Some scripts for butchering ONNX graphs with ONNX API
+Some scripts for butchering ONNX graphs